sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 Are there 2 different ways to view a component: by navigating to its tree from its repository, and by navigating to it from its component hierarchy (or "as a component")?

 - What if a component spans 2 trees, and you're viewing it at one of the trees?
 Do you see data about that one tree, or data about both trees (i.e., the whole component)?
 There is a toggle to "view component" or "view tree".
+Also, you only see the component "take over" the page at its primary source location; at other source locations, just a pointer is shown.
 - What if you're viewing a tree at a non-HEAD rev whose path is also a component at HEAD?
 Does the component data reflect the rev, or not?
 There is a link to "view component at HEAD" that takes you to HEAD.

 ## DEV